 - Thinks Like a Romance Novel: When you think about it, she acts like she's the heroine of one of those Twilight-esque books, where evil creatures are really Not Evil, Just Misunderstood and Xykon is this perfect guy whose heart she is destined to win at the end.
 Suffice to say, she's incredibly wrong about this, and finds out the hard way.

 - Token Human: She is the only human member of Team Evil, unless you include Xykon, who formerly was a human.

-- Underestimating Badassery: She probably thought, if nothing else, that between her wights, her ability to teleport and her huge spell selection, she could escape Redcloak before he could do anything to stop her — which is why she spent so much time taunting Redcloak and spelling out her plans.
-Unfortunately, Redcloak nullified all her advantages in short order (warding his sanctum against teleportation, controlling her wights, having them grapple her, and counterspelling the few spells that she could cast while grappled) and Tsukiko soon found herself way over her head.
+- Underestimating Badassery: She probably thought that, if nothing else, that between her wights, her ability to teleport and her huge spell selection, she could escape Redcloak before he could do anything to stop her — which is why she spent so much time taunting Redcloak and spelling out her plans.
+Unfortunately, Redcloak nullified all her advantages in short order (he had warded his sanctum against teleportation apparently for some time, used Control Undead on her wights, having them grapple her, and counterspelling the few spells that she could cast while grappled) and Tsukiko soon found herself in way over her head.

 - Wrong Genre Savvy: She thinks she's the Mary Sue heroine of a Twilight-style supernatural romance.
 Oh, how wrong she is.

 - Zombie Advocate: Undead are not evil in her opinion; just misunderstood.
 They should be cared for like children.
 About that...

 Race: Wight (formerly human or goblinoid)Tsukiko's sidekick and the face of her undead army.

 - Infant Immortality: Probably the reason it was kept "alive" was because it has the personality of a child (and was only four weeks old when it was first introduced).
 Until Redcloak orders it and Tsukiko's other wights to self-destruct after killing and eating her.